juucustodio/xamarin-docs.pt-br/docs/ios/user-interface/monotouch.dialog/monotouch.dialog-json-markup.md

 ### <a name="caption"></a>Legenda

-A legenda a ser usado para a entrada
+A legenda a ser usada para a entrada

  <a name="keyboard" />